Kitty-horsegirl/creator-docs/content/en-us/art/marketplace/custom-thumbnails.md

 description: Explains how to create your own custom thumbnail for marketplace items.
 ---

 Thumbnail images provide a preview of the 3D asset in the [Marketplace](https://www.roblox.com/catalog), user inventories, and avatar editors.
 Before [uploading an asset to the Marketplace](../../art/marketplace/publishing-to-marketplace.md), you can create your own thumbnails to customize the exact look and feel of your item preview thumbnails.
-This step is optional, but can help ensure that the thumbnail accurately portrays your item.
+This step is optional but can help ensure that the thumbnail accurately portrays your item.

 <GridContainer numColumns="3">
   <figure>